dmicha16/simple_serial_port/README.md

 }
 ```

-It is also easy to send strings, however you will have to create a pointer to your string.
+It is also easy to send strings, however, you will have to declare a pointer to your string.
 Example code:

 ```c++
 printf("What would you like to send?\n");